 Professor Alexander Blachly, early music expert from the University of Notre Dame, will discuss Gregorian chants with world-renowned musician and Smithsonian curator Kenneth Slowik, weaving music from the bindings into the conversation.

-Nisan Ak, composer and conductor of the Aiken Symphony, will premiere an original composition inspired by these fragments, which will be sung by The Undercroft vocal ensemble.
+Nisan Ak, composer and conductor of the Aiken Symphony, will premiere an original composition inspired by these fragments, which will be sung by DC-area choral singers.

 The books themselves, bound in fragments with Gregorian chant, will be on display for viewing.
 This uplifting musical event is a once-in-a-lifetime collaborative opportunity highlighting a hidden Smithsonian musical collection.